Monank Patel: Franchise career

 In the inaugural 2023 MLC season, MI New York acquired Patel in the 5th round for a salary cap of $35,000.
 Patel managed to score run off ball eight in the opening match against San Francisco Unicorns and initially struggled batting at one down.
 Later, he was promoted to opening against Texas Super Kings but ended scoring a two-ball duck, but showed a glimpse of form in the very next match against Washington Freedom scoring 44 runs off 29 balls.
 He concluded the season with only 63 runs in 6 innings at a poor average of 10.5, as MI New York finished fourth in the league stage, qualifying for play-offs.
 They eventually reached the final and won that season.
 Patel was benched in the final after the challenger match against Texas Super Kings, due to a series of poor performances.
-Despite a average season, he was retained ahead of 2024 MLC season.
+Despite an average season, he was retained ahead of 2024 MLC season.
 Patel began with a series of low scores but found form with a half-century in his third match against Texas Super Kings, also making it his 1st half-century in MLC.
 Despite a good start, he continued to struggle that season concluding only 133 runs in 7 innings at an average of just 19 as MI New York finished fourth again in the league stage, making it to eliminator match against Texas Super Kings.
 However, he was dismissed on 48 runs off 41, as MI New York lost to Super Kings by 9 wickets ending their campaign.

+Despite his poor performance on the first 2 seasons, the 2025 Major League Cricket season told a very different story, where Monank Patel had a stellar performance, finishing as the leading run-scorer (Orange Cap winner) with 478 runs in 13 innings for MI New York.
+He recorded four fifties, including a career-best 93, averaged over 36, and also earned the Bart King Domestic Player of the Tournament award.
+His highest score in a match was a 93 vs Seattle Orcas (highest by an American in MLC history at the time) where MI New York won the match by 7 wickets chasing down 200 runs.